gordonrix/maple/README.md

 This system allows for flexible multi-barcode demultiplexing with complex experimental designs.

+### timepoints CSV (optional)

+To enable time series analysis and enrichment calculations, a timepoints CSV can be provided in the `timepoint` column of tags.csv:

+#### Structure
+- **First column**: Sample labels (column header: `sample_label`)
+- **Subsequent columns**: Timepoint values as headers (numerical values representing time in the units specified by `timepoints_units`)
+- **Cell values**: `tag_barcode` identifiers specifying which demultiplexed sample corresponds to each timepoint

+This file links sample labels to specific tag/barcode combinations across a time series, enabling enrichment score calculations that track how genotypes or barcodes change over time.
+See [docs/CONFIGURATION.md](docs/CONFIGURATION.md) for detailed format specifications and examples.

 ### Reference sequence

 Reference sequences are defined in a CSV file (specified by `reference_csv` in tags.csv).
 Each row defines a reference with columns for the alignment sequence, nucleotide analysis range, and optional coding sequence for amino acid analysis.
 See the Reference CSV Format section in [docs/CONFIGURATION.md](docs/CONFIGURATION.md) for full details.